sbisbee/sag/README.md

 This is a *fork* of the original SAG Library that was hosted on saggincouch.com.

-Compatability
+Compatibility
 -------------

 Each Sag release is tested with an automated testing suite against all the combinations of:

-  - PHP 5.5.x
+  - PHP 7.x

-  - CouchDB 1.6.x
+  - CouchDB 3.x

-  - Cloudant

 Lower versions of CouchDB and PHP will likely work with Sag, but they are not officially supported, so your mileage may vary.

-If you are running pre-1.5.1 CouchDB (important security fix) or pre-5.3 PHP, then you probably want to look into updating your environment.

 Error Handling
 --------------